juhp/hwk/README.md

 <img align="right" alt="hwk" src="hwk.png" />

 **hwk** (pronounced "hawk") is a simple Haskell-based text processing commandline tool, somewhat similar to tools like **awk**, **grep**, **sed**.
-`hwk` applies composed pure Haskell functions to a list of strings from stdin, enabling text processing without having to remember an obscure DSL or cli options.
+`hwk` applies composed pure Haskell functions to a list of strings from stdin, enabling text processing without having to remember an obscure DSL or awkward cli options.
 This tool can also help to encourage people to think functionally.

 hwk was originally written by Lukas Martinelli in 2016-2017: see the [original README file](README.md.orig).

-**hwk** is pretty similar to [**Hawk**](https://github.com/gelisam/hawk), so you may also want to try that for a different more sophisticated monadic implementation.
+**hwk** is pretty similar to [Hawk](https://github.com/gelisam/hawk), so you may also want to try that for a different more sophisticated monadic implementation.
 Some of main differences are:

 - hwk uses String for input for type simplicity, whereas hawk uses ByteString
-- hawk has special options for controlling input and output delimiters, whereas in hwk everything is roughly just `[String] -> [String]` (more details below)
+- hawk has special options for controlling input and output field/lines delimiters, whereas in hwk everything is roughly just `[String] -> [String]` (more details below)
-- by default hwk applies a function to the list of all the lines of stdin: `hwk -l` corresponds to `hawk -m` and `hawk -a` to `hwk`.
+- by default hwk applies a function to the list of all the lines of stdin: `hwk -l` corresponds to `hawk -m` and `hawk -a` to `hwk`. `hwk -a` applies the function to the whole stdin.

 ## Examples
 Some simple use-cases are in the [examples](examples/) directory.